-Kilo vs Losant: which IoT platform fits your deployment?
+Kilo vs Losant: which enterprise IoT platform should you choose?

 Losant — now a SUSE company — is a serious enterprise IoT application-enablement platform: a drag-and-drop workflow engine with hundreds of nodes, white-labeled end-user experiences, industrial edge compute, and ISO 27001 / SOC 2 credentials.
-Here is where the two platforms genuinely differ, verified against Losant’s live public pages.
+This page compares the IoT platforms Kilo and Losant for device management, data visualization, and automation, to help you choose the best IoT platform for your deployment — verified against Losant’s live public pages.

 Last verified 2026-07-02